Choosing the best catfish reel for your setup will largely depend on how big the cats are that you are targeting.

 A higher gear ratio allows you to pick up more line per turn of the handle but it does so at the expense of power.

-A lower gear ratio allows you to really put a lot of power through the reel but you do loose some speed when you need to reel in quickly
+A lower gear ratio allows you to really put a lot of power through the reel but you do lose some speed when you need to reel in quickly